 Overseas purchasers MUST negotiate individual arrangements related to their location.

-Most Exhibitions adopt the common practice that “The Artist is responsible for the delivery of the purchased work, directly to the customer”.
+Most exhibitions adopt the common practice that “The Artist is responsible for the delivery of the purchased work, directly to the customer”.
 Please note that this does not mean that the artist is necessarily responsible for the cost of delivery.

 In most cases, work seen at an exhibition is not normally available for delivery until the end of the exhibition.
 Exceptions must be agreed by the Exhibition Manager.